Tridecyl Alcohol Ethoxylate

 Find answers to common questions about our products and services

-Ethoxylates are surfactants produced by reacting alcohols, phenols, or fatty acids with ethylene oxide.
-They are versatile non-ionic surfactants used in detergents, personal care products, industrial cleaners, and various other applications.
+Ethoxylates are surfactants made by reacting alcohols, phenols, or fatty acids with ethylene oxide.
+They are non-ionic surfactants used in detergents, personal care, industrial cleaners, and other applications.

-Narrow-range ethoxylates have a more precise molecular weight distribution, providing consistent performance and better control over properties.
+Narrow-range ethoxylates have a more precise molecular weight distribution for consistent performance.
 Broad-range ethoxylates have a wider distribution and are typically more cost-effective.
-Narrow-range ethoxylates are preferred when precise performance characteristics are required.
+Use narrow-range when precise performance is required.

-Yes, many ethoxylates are approved for use in personal care and cosmetic products.
-They are widely used in shampoos, lotions, and other personal care formulations.
-Our products meet regulatory requirements and quality standards for personal care applications.
+Yes, many ethoxylates are approved for personal care and cosmetics.
+They are used in shampoos, lotions, and similar formulations.
+Our products meet regulatory and quality standards for personal care.

 No FAQs found